docker/docs/content/security/for-admins/enforce-sign-in/methods.md

 There are many ways to deploy the registry key, for example using an MDM solution or with PowerShell scripting.
 The method you choose is dependent on your organizations infrastructure, security policies, and the administrative rights of the end-users.

 1. Create the registry script.
 Write a script to create the `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Docker\Docker Desktop` key, add the `allowedOrgs` multi-string, and then set the value to your organization’s name.
-2. Within Group Policy, create or edit a Group Policy Objective (GPO) that applies to the machines or users you wish to target.
+2. Within Group Policy, create or edit a Group Policy Objective (GPO) that applies to the machines or users you want to target.
 3. Within the GPO, navigate to **Computer Configuration** > **Preferences** > **Windows Settings** > **Registry**.
 4. Add the registry item.
 Right-click on the **Registry** node, select **New** > **Registry Item**.
 5. Configure the new registry item to match the registry script you created, specifying the action as **Update**.
 Make sure you input the correct path, value name (`allowedOrgs`), and value data (your organization’s name).